TheOdinProject/curriculum/ruby/basic_ruby_projects/project_sub_strings.md

   => { "down" => 1, "go" => 1, "going" => 1, "how" => 2, "howdy" => 1, "it" => 2, "i" => 3, "own" => 1, "part" => 1, "partner" => 1, "sit" => 1 }
 ```

-Please note the order of your keys might be different.

 **Quick Tips:**